monoklabs/monok-docs/docs/api.rst

 ===================   	================================================================================================
  Param                       Description
 ===================   	================================================================================================
-q	          	An Article Search Query (example:‘entertainment’ or ‘organization:samsung‘)
+q	          	An Article Search Query (example:‘entertainment’ or ‘organization:samsung‘),
+			learn more about the `Query Selector`_
 s (optional)      	The number of articles returned (s=1 return 1 article, s=20
 	          	returns 20 articles after the first 35 articles), default is 10. f (optional)      	The offset (f=0 return the first 10 articles, f=35